gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition6.md

 *Layer 2:* Convolution with a 5x5 kernel.
 The output shape is 10x10x16.
 Activation.
 RELUs for the nonlinear classification functions Pooling.
 The output shape is 5x5x16.
 Flatten.
-Using tf.contrib.layers.flatten, we flatten the output shape of the final pooling layer such that it's a 1D vector which has 400 elements.
+Using the tensorflow function tf.contrib.layers.flatten, we flatten the output shape of the final pooling layer such that it's a 1D vector which has 400 elements.

 **Layer 3:** Fully Connected layer.
 This has 400 outputs.